Cisco-Talos/clamav/docs/UserManual/Usage/Scanning.md

 - `--log=FILE` - save scan report to FILE
 - `--database=FILE/DIR` - load virus database from FILE or load all supported db files from DIR
 - `--official-db-only[=yes/no(*)]` - only load official signatures
-- `-max-filesize=#n` - files larger than this will be skipped and assumed clean
+- `--max-filesize=#n` - files larger than this will be skipped and assumed clean
 - `--max-scansize=#n` - the maximum amount of data to scan for each container file
 - `--leave-temps[=yes/no(*)]`- do not remove temporary files
 - `--file-list=FILE` - scan files from FILE